-We require substantial additional capital to finance our operations.
+We require substantial additional capital or must implement other business strategies to execute our operating plan and continue to operate as a going concern.
 If we are unable to raise such capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs or future commercialization efforts.